In this in-depth guide, I will explain the HTTP/2.

 Extending web access and increasing internet speed was always the intention of improvements in internet technologies.

-The features of HTTP/2 will allow telecom operators to shrink operational expenses while maintaining the standards of high-speed internet.
+The features of HTTP/2 will allow telecom operators to shrink operational expenses while maintaining high-speed internet standards.

 The decreased operational expenses will encourage service providers to cut pricing for the low-end market.
 It will also introduce high-speed service tiers for the current pricing.